makerspaze/traccar_aws/README.md

   - Download PuTTY and PuTTYgen from http://www.putty.org/
   - Run PuTTYgen
   - Select SSH-2 RSA
-  - lOAD >allfiles>choose '.pem' file >save private key > yes > give the same name as that of '.pem' file has >save to '.ppk' file.
+  - LOAD >all files>choose '.pem' file >save private key > yes > give the same name as that of '.pem' file has >save to '.ppk' file.
   - Run PuTTY
   - Goto AWS and copy Public DNS paste it to PuTTY HostName field
   - set port 22 and connection type to SSH
   - from PuTTY Category >connection >SSH>Auth>Browse '.ppk'>open
   - In PuTTY terminal login as: ubuntu

 ### Traccar Installation Steps

 ```sh
 $ sudo su